-Therefore, whenever you make enquiries about a Singapura kitten, the breeder should already know the carrier status of both the parents.
+Therefore, whenever you make inquiries about a Singapura kitten, the breeder should already know the carrier status of both the parents.

 The importance of the right vet

-Since Singapura cat aren’t widely owned yet, one of the earliest steps you can take to keep them healthy is finding a vet who is familiar with them.
+Since Singapura cats aren’t widely owned yet, one of the earliest steps you can take to keep them healthy is finding a vet who is familiar with them.

 The enchanting Singapura cat enjoys an average lifespan of between 10-15 years.